Begin Your Career with FPD.

-Becoming a Police Officer takes significant time and investment from both the candidate and the Department.
-We want to make sure you know exactly what to expect during the hiring process.
+Becoming a Police Offer takes time and investment from both the candidate and the Department.
+We want to make sure you know exactly what to expect during the 3-6 month hiring process.

-Below, you’ll find information about each of the steps you’ll need to take to start your new career at FPD.
-Please note that all dates are subject to change.
+Below, you’ll find information and the general time frame of the 10 steps you’ll need to take to get suited up for a career at Fremont PD.

 Step 1